froggyos/froggyos.github.io/versions/1.14/README.md

 ``` -->
 ## Input
 ### Define a File Argument
 File arguments are passed in the terminal when running the program.
 The `filearg` keyword will create an **immutable** variable in the format of `filearg_[variable name]` and cannot override other variable values, even if that variable is mutable.
 The order they are defined will determine the order that they are passed in the terminal.
-You cannot use spaces in file arguments in the terminal.
+You cannot use spaces in file arguments.
 ```
 filearg [variable name:S] [type:S]